particle-iot/docs/src/content/reference/firmware.md

 It is fine to call this function when the cloud is disconnected - the variable will be registered next time the cloud is connected.

+When using [SYSTEM_THREAD(ENABLED)](/reference/firmware/#system-thread) you must be careful of when you register your variables.
+At the beginning of setup(), before you do any lengthy operations, delays, or things like waiting for a key press, is best.
+The reason is that variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
+Calling Particle.variable after the registration information has been sent does not re-send the request and the variable will not work.

+You will almost never call Particle.variable from loop() (or a function called from loop()).

 Prior to 0.4.7 firmware, variables were defined with an additional 3rd parameter to specify the data type of the variable.
 From 0.4.7 onward, the system can